HeIIoween/FLHook-And-88-Flak-m0tah/88 Flak/trunk/Readme.txt

 Enables contrails (trails given off wing tips) to be drawn, like in normal Freelancer.
 Engine Trails are always drawn, so if you don't like all the trails, toggle these off.
 Default: Yes

-MP Client: Draw white boxes around missiles/mines? - No / Yes (All) / Yes (Torpedoes Only) Normally, Freelancer audibly warns you of incoming missiles, and draws a small red "X" leading the missile so you can shoot it.
-However, this causes problems when lots of missiles are heading your way, as your guns may accidentally fire upon the missiles instead of firing upon your intended targets.
-Also, hearing "incoming missile" every two seconds gets old.
-The white box option solves these issues by drawing white boxes around incoming missiles and disabling the audible warnings.
-Please also note that when this option is enabled, automatic CM dropping (where you "turn on" the CM dropper in your weapons window) does not function.
-Default: No

-MP Client: Disable crosshair spin on target lock? - No / Yes With this option enabled, the crosshair will glow brighter when locked onto a target instead of spin.
-Default: No

 -- Server Options --
 MP Server: AI difficulty? - Normal / Easy / Very Easy / Hard
 Turning this to Easy limits Nanobot / Shield Battery usage, making them easier to kill.
-Turning this to Very Easy decreases accuracy, firing rate, missile usage, and thrusting skill, in addition to limiting NPC Nanobot / Shield Battery usage.
+Turning this to Very Easy decreases accuracy, firing rate, missile usage, and thrusting skill, in addition to limiting Nanobot / Shield Battery usage.
 Turning this to Hard grants near-perfect accuracy, firing rate, missile usage, and Nanobot / Shield Battery usage.
 They will never deliberately miss a shot - even if they are screaming by at 500m/s, so you will have to constantly evade incoming fire.
 One Hard NPC is roughly equal to the skill of most casual players.
 You will receive double Credit Chip loot from killing AI on this difficulty.
 Default: Normal